UFC Fight Night: Holohan vs Smolka: Predictions & Analysis

 A few statistical edges stand out.
 Smolka throws significantly more leather — a 1.9 sig. strike per minute gap.
 Holohan is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Smolka has tighter striking defense, making opponents miss more often.

 The Pick: Louis Smolka over Paddy Holohan.
-The model gives Smolka a slight nod at 64% — this could easily go either way.
+The model gives Smolka a slight nod at 65% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Norman Parke